tortsy64/PointlessGrindSim/README.md

 # PointlessGrindSim

 Download with the button near top right.
-If it doesnt work,ensure you have downloaded PYTHON 3, preferably 3.7 (Installer enclosed) and then run the .py file.
+If it doesnt work, ensure you have downloaded Python 3, preferably 3.7 (Installer enclosed) and then run the .py file.

-NOT FINISHED AT ALL
+Early protoype